The Photobook Ecosystem

 BKABF started as a “what-if” and has become an inspiration that a book fair can support its vendors, rather than burdening them with the costs of production.
 The fair first began in 2017 with a desire to make the artworld more accessible by providing free tables to all vendors and redistributing surplus fundraising to those who need it most.
 The fair has created non-competitive spaces for independent publishers and artists to flourish, while also providing much needed support in a field that is not necessarily lucrative.

-• 40 or 45 vendors
+• 40 to 45 vendors

 • No fee to participate

-• Fee given to publishers who made less than $200 - 300 to pay for their transportation and costs of participating
+• Fee given to publishers who made less than $200 to $300 to pay for their transportation and costs of participating, as a way of valuing different forms of labour within the community

-• How do we keep it impactful to the vendors without having it become too overwhelming for the public?
-How do we make our effort have as large an impact as possible for as many people as possible?
+How do we keep the book fair impactful to the vendors without having it become too overwhelming for the public?

 Image © Daniel Wang